 Credits for Richard Crudo, ASC as cinematographer include: Justified, Brooklyn Rules, American Buffalo, American Pie.

 Richard is currently President of the American Society of Cinematographers, a position he also held from 2003-2005, and again from 2013 to the present.

-Still Moving Pictures by James Chressanthis, ASC, GSC by James Chressanthis, ASC, GSC
+Still Moving Pictures by Richard Crudo, ASC (cont'd)